Skip to main content

 Fisheries New Zealand want to receive updated views on the application.

-Ngāti Awa and Fisheries New Zealand will hold a public meeting to discuss the application and invite submissions on the proposal from the local community.
+Ngāti Awa and Fisheries New Zealand held a public meeting to discuss the application and invite submissions on the proposal from the local community.

-This is the first of 2 consultation rounds that will be held about the application.
+This was the first of 2 consultation rounds that was held about the application.

 History of this application